Conflict Avoidance in Social Navigation -- a Survey: Taxonomy

 Another common discussion point is \textbf{context awareness and semantic mapping}.
 Many papers discuss the need for mobile social robots to be aware of their context \citep{charalampous2017recent}.
-A leading approach to enable this is semantic mapping, where the robot constructs maps that represent not only a metric occupancy grid but also other properties of the environment \citep{kostavelis2015semantic}.
+A leading approach to enable this is semantic mapping, where the robot constructs maps that represent not only a metric occupancy grid but also other properties of the environment \citep{kostavelis2015semantic}$^{R1,R3}$.
 This survey does not focus on the mental model of the navigating robot (or of the other agents) in the environment, so this is not included in the taxonomy.
 It is, however, an important factor to consider when designing a robot for social navigation, as context awareness could greatly influence a robot's behavior.

-Another thing to consider when designing the interaction between a mobile robot and pedestrians is how people \textbf{react to humans vs. robotic counterparts}.
-Will a human interaction with another human produce a similar or different response from an interaction with a robot?
-The assumption that people will behave in the same way when encountering a robot as they would another human is common in HRI and other research communities, although it is not unanimously agreed upon.
+Another thing to consider when designing interactions between mobile robots and pedestrians is how people \textbf{react to humans vs. robotic counterparts}.
+Will humans interacting with another people produce a similar or different responses when interacting with robots?
+The assumption that people will behave in the same way when encountering a robot as they would another human is common in HRI and other research communities, though it is not unanimously agreed upon.
 In their survey on proxemics for social navigation, \citet{rios2015proxemics} stated that \emph{``This article starts from the idea that people will keep the same conventions of social space management when they interact with robots than when they interact with humans.
-Researchers in social robotics that believe in that hypothesis can rely on the rich sociological literature to propose innovative models of social robots.''} As a counter opinion, \citet{butler2001psychological} have identified that people feel comfortable when a robot moves in speeds that are between $0.254m/s$ and $0.381m/s$, while a normal walking speed for young human is about $1m/s$.
-This difference in speed suggests that people prefer a robot that moves more slowly than people do.
+Researchers in social robotics that believe in that hypothesis can rely on the rich sociological literature to propose innovative models of social robots.''} As a counter opinion, \citet{butler2001psychological} indicate that people are most comfortable when a robot moves at speeds that are between $0.254m/s$ and $0.381m/s$, while the normal walking speed for young human is about $1m/s$.
+This difference suggests that people prefer a robot that moves more slowly than people do.
 Until there is a clear theory regarding the reactions of people to other people vs. robots in social navigation --- and until that theory is tested --- it is reasonable to exclude assumptions regarding whether people react to robots similarly or differently from how they react to other people from this taxonomy.